Johannes Wiedewelt: Student travel to Paris

 (1709-1787) who would become a patron of the young sculptor.
-With Wasserschlebe's help, Wiedewelt was taken into the studio of the renowned Baroque sculptor Guillaume Coustou the Younger, where from 1750-1754 he worked partially as a student and partially as an assistant.
+With Wasserschlebe's help, Wiedewelt was taken into the studio of the renowned Baroque sculptor Guillaume Coustou the Younger, where from 1750 to 1754 he worked partially as a student and partially as an assistant.
 He later received a yearly royal allowance from King Frederik, which was doubled after two years.

 In Paris he also came to know Jean-Baptiste Pigalle.
-During 1752-1754, Wiedewelt made a sculpture of fellow-Dane, Magnus Gustav Arbien (1716–1760), medallionist who was at the time studying under a royal stipend from the Danish Court.
+During 1752–1754, Wiedewelt made a sculpture of fellow-Dane, Magnus Gustav Arbien (1716–1760), medallionist who was at the time studying under a royal stipend from the Danish Court.
 Wiedewelt won a silver medallion from the French Academy of Art (Académie Royale de Peinture et de Sculpture) in 1753.